Updated: January 15, 2023

 With only a few sightings an hour, this is one of the annual sky events that I don't bother setting my alarm clock for.

-This year, the moon will be in its first quarter phase and will set before midnight.
-So if you're going to be awake before dawn anyway, it can't hurt to take a peek outside.
-Who knows?
+This year, the moon will be 83% full, making for some pretty tough meteor-spotting.
+But if you're going to be awake before dawn anyway, who knows?
 You might be lucky enough to see an Orionid fireball or two.

 In 2001 the Leonids produced the most breathtaking display I've ever seen!